The big 3 consulting firms: why McKinsey, BCG, and Bain are the most prestigious

 Bain & Company was founded in 1973 by Bill Bain, a partner who left BCG to start his own consulting firm.
 While they have a slightly smaller client base compared to McKinsey or BCG, their clients are of similar caliber.
 Bain excels in the advisory of private equity funds, where its client base represents 75 percent of global equity capital.
 In fact, Bain was the first of the top three to consult PE funds and supported more than half of the largest buyout deals over the last couple of years.

 Compared to the other two, Bain is very big on measuring success.
 The firm claims that 85 percent of its performance improvement projects make the client 10x the consulting fees.
 Merger integrations generate 20 percent higher excess returns when Bain is involved.
-The firm also claims that its clients’ stock prices are 4x the ones of non-clients, which is not surprising when considering that the top-performing organizations usually higher the most prestigious consulting firms.
+The firm also claims that its clients’ stock prices are 4x the ones of non-clients, which is not surprising when considering that the top-performing organizations usually hire the most prestigious consulting firms.
 Everyone else would not be able to afford them.
 Keep that in mind when interpreting such numbers.

 Common feedback about Bain from its employees: